What is coaching verses counselling?

 A variety of concepts, models and principles drawn from the behavioral sciences, management

-conversation.
+conversations.
 It’s a conversation like no other as it’s experiential-based to increase self-awareness

 and awareness of others, foster shifts in perspective, promote fresh insights, provide new